chris-king1/resume/docs/learning.md

 # Learning

 View the training courses that I'm taking to help expand and refresh my technical writing, editing, and information architecture skills.
-These training courses are available on LinkedIn at <a href="https://www.linkedin.com/learning/" target="_blank">https://www.linkedin.com/learning/</a>.
+Many of these training courses are available on LinkedIn at <a href="https://www.linkedin.com/learning/" target="_blank">https://www.linkedin.com/learning/</a>.

 ## In-progress training

 * Advanced Grammar
+* Creating API documentation
 * GitHub Quick Tips

 ## Completed training (2023)